Enabling Fast Polar SC Decoding with IR-HARQ: Introduction

 CC-HARQ schemes for polar codes were initially introduced in \cite{chen_polar_2014}, where selective puncturing and re-transmissions of bits were employed based on greedy search algorithms.
 However, these methods require meticulous design of puncturing patterns, as such patterns critically influence the capacity of the virtual sub-channels assigned to message bits.
 Moreover, these approaches exhibit notable degradation in error-correction performance, primarily due to the Chase combining of log-likelihood ratios (LLRs) \cite{cheng_coding_2006,zhao_adaptive_2018}.

 To mitigate the degradation in decoding performance observed in CC-HARQ schemes, \cite{li_capacity-achieving_2016} introduced a polar IR-HARQ scheme employing an incremental freezing mechanism; however, since the two transmissions are decoded independently as short codes, this scheme fails to realize the coding gains typically associated with longer code lengths \cite{arikan_channel_2009}.
 This method was later enhanced by \cite{zhao_adaptive_2018}, who proposed concatenating multiple transmissions into a single, longer polar code to improve both coding and diversity gains.
-This enhancement was realized through the incremental extension of the polar encoding matrix, thereby exploiting the superior decoding performance characteristic of longer polar codes.
+This enhancement was realized through the incremental extension of the polar encoding matrix, thereby exploiting the superior decoding performance characteristic of longer polar codes { and achieving a $1$ dB gain in performance compared to its CC-HARQ equivalent at a target FER of $10^{-2}$ dB}.

-Despite the advancements made by \cite{zhao_adaptive_2018}, the newly introduced bit types restrict the algorithm's use of \textit{special nodes}, which are nodes that are decoded without traversing the sub-tree.
-In \cite{jalaleddine_hardware-friendly_2025}, the authors described the set-based operations, used in \cite{zhao_adaptive_2018} to define the bit types, in terms of binary vector-based operations which allows us to avoid the irregular memory accesses \cite{zhao_adaptive_2018}.
-Additionally the authors devised a method capable of integrating special nodes with Successive Cancellation List (SCL) decoding through modifying the candidate generation method by representing all possible special nodes as linear combinations of the outputs of the basic special node types and the values of a newly introduced bit type.
-The same binary vector-based bit type generation method can be used with SC decoding; however, applying the same candidate generation method on SC decoding would introduce high latency overhead as SC decoding only chooses the most likely candidate for that node and does not need exploring all possible candidates.
+Despite the advancements made by \cite{zhao_adaptive_2018}, the newly introduced bit types restrict the algorithm's use of {specialized decoders referred to as special nodes.
+These special nodes allow decoding of a group of bits in parallel if they have a special structure.
+Without the use of special nodes, the SC and SCL decoder have to decode each bit sequentially which introduces additional latency.}

+In \cite{jalaleddine_hardware-friendly_2025} the authors devised a method capable of integrating special nodes with Successive Cancellation List (SCL) decoding.
+This was done by modifying the candidate generation method by representing all possible special nodes as linear combinations of the outputs of the basic special node types and the values of a newly introduced bit type.
+The same binary vector-based bit type generation method can be used with SC decoding; however, applying the same candidate generation method on SC decoding would introduce high computational complexity overhead as SC decoding only chooses the most likely candidate for that node and does not explore all possible candidates.
 Hence, a completely different technique should be employed to allow for IR-HARQ enabled fast SC decoding.